 Here are some of the top variations you can do with this recipe.

 - Add a tea blend of your choice to the fresh milk.
 We recommend starting with black teas such as Ceylon.
-Once you’re comfortable you can go wild!
-Try matcha, taro fresh milk or even rose milk tea!
+Once you’re comfortable you can go wild.
+Try our matcha latte, taro fresh milk or even rose milk tea recipe for some fun combinations.
 We recommend the hot tea mixture is cooled before you assemble the drink together.
 Otherwise, the sweet brown syrup will melt almost immediately.

 - Top it off with a hard layer of caramel